Home / Home Loans / Mortgage offset accounts…

 Partial offset accounts tend to be less efficient than 100% offset accounts, although this will depend on your objectives and the home loan terms in question.
 You may decide that a particular home loan is the best-value option for you compared to the rest of the market based on its fees and features, even though it only offers a partial offset account.

 Investment home loans can also come with offset accounts, it’ll just depend on the loan itself.
-Like owner-occupier loans, offset account loans are more likely to charge slightly higher fees, and interest rates and are less common on fixed-rate loans.
+Like with owner-occupier loans, offset account investment loans are more likely to charge slightly higher fees and interest rates, and are less common on fixed-rate loans.

-An offset account can save you money on your home loan interest payments, which can ultimately help you pay off your home loan faster as it reduces your interest payable without affecting the principal component of your home loan repayment.
+An offset account can save you money on your home loan payments, which can ultimately help you pay off your home loan faster as it reduces your interest payable without having to directly reduce the principal component of your home loan.

-Something else to consider is that a mortgage offset account also functions as a transaction account, meaning you can use it just like an everyday account and make withdrawals or deposits.
+Something else to consider is that a mortgage offset account can also function as a transaction account, meaning you can often use it just like an everyday account and make withdrawals or deposits.
 But remember, the more money you withdraw, the less your mortgage balance will be offset by.
-Conversely, the larger your offset account balance, the less you will pay in interest.
+Conversely, the larger your offset account balance, the less you’ll pay in interest.

 The money in an offset account can be accessed at any time, which is handy for several reasons.
-By having those funds on-hand and readily accessible for any emergency you may encounter, an offset account can provide a more flexible and easier-to-use option than a redraw facility, which could involve withdrawal fees and minimum or maximum withdrawal amounts.
+By having those funds on-hand and readily accessible for an emergency, an offset account can provide a more flexible and easier-to-use option than a redraw facility, which could involve withdrawal fees and minimum or maximum withdrawal amounts.

 And as mentioned, offset accounts can be used like any ordinary savings or transaction account.
 You can even have your regular salary deposited into it, which will help to increase the amount you’re offsetting against your home loan.